-Collaboration and exploration has resulted in the creation of an innovative intervention to improve the lives of thousands of people in the UK living with diabetes.
-Despite facing a seemingly impossible situation the programme is producing major improvements in diabetes healthcare delivery, has addressed highly complex challenges and failings, and has led to multiple tangible changes – all without putting any extra strain on the health system or adding a single penny to the budget
+Collaboration and exploration have resulted in the creation of an innovative intervention to improve the lives of thousands of people in the UK living with diabetes.
+Despite facing a seemingly impossible situation, the programme is producing major improvements in diabetes healthcare delivery, has addressed highly complex challenges and failings, and has led to multiple tangible changes – all without putting any extra strain on the health system or adding a single penny to the budget

 The context and challenge

 The number of people living with diabetes in the UK has doubled in the past 10 years, standing today at 4.5million.
 This is putting immense strain on health and social care services, costing the National Health Service (NHS) £10 billion annually and is exposing both a lack of patient education as well as dangerously inadequate specialist knowledge among healthcare professionals.

 Basic errors in medication, mistakes and misdiagnosis are all too common occurrences for people with diabetes and the latest figures (Diabetes UK State of the Nation 2016) are alarming: of all deaths from diabetes 80% are avoidable; diabetes is now the major cause of blindness in working age people; 80% of limb amputations are 100% preventable.

 Completing the picture, healthcare professionals are demoralised and exhausted from the daily frustration of not being able to meet patients’ needs and deliver adequate levels of care while also cutting costs.

 Furthermore, the ability of diabetes specialists to address the problems, to work outside their silos and roles, or even to build an understanding of the challenges across the diabetes pathway is nonexistent given the pressures, hierarchical nature and fragmented organisational structure of the NHS.

 A critical situation in desperate need of a solution